Change Language:

 National Health ServiceNational Health Service: The symptoms of coronavirus 2019 infection are not highly specific, i.e. they do not differ from the symptoms of other respiratory viral infections.
 The epidemiological history data plays a more important role in identifying the disease.
 This includes information about the location, circumstances, conditions where the infection occurred.
 With an increase in body temperature, sneezing, coughing and/or shortness of breath, you should immediately seek medical help in case you have visited a region where COVID-19 was found or have been in contact with a patient who has arrived from there.

-To sum up, the most common symptoms of COVID-2019 are:
+To sum up, the most common symptoms of Coronavirus are:

 • fever (more than 90% of cases);